Let me guess: You’re thinking of becoming a big data architect, aren’t you?

 In your internship and work experience, aim to develop yourself in network management, performance management, and application architecture.

 Then, continue improving your skills in development management, database design, warehousing, and modeling.

 There are other avenues for you to enhance your expertise and build on your credibility as a big data architect.

-Consider pursuing advanced big data courses or master’s degree training programs and garner professional certifications for completing them.
+Consider pursuing advanced certification in big data courses and garner professional certifications for completing them.

 In these courses, you will acquire insights on using big data platforms to increase your business or industry productivity.